SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/5.0.0/Makefiles.md

 Limitations
 -----------
 The convertor expects the first parameter in each log message to be a pure string.

+As String parameter can be passed in using as a variable using %s for example:
+Instead of:
+log_info(msg);
+do:
+log_info("%s", msg);

 Location of files
 =================